Blog

 How to safeguard brand trust with email authentication

-· 11 min read · Tips and resources · May 27th, 2021
+· 11 min read · Tips and resources · September 30th, 2024

 “A brand for a company is like a reputation for a person.” – Jeff Bezos.

-Imagine what would happen to your reputation if someone stole your identity and started opening bank accounts to commit fraud? 🤔
+Imagine what would happen to your reputation if someone stole your identity and started opening bank accounts to commit fraud.

 The good news is that you can stop scammers in their tracks and prevent them from harming your brand.
 Learn how to use email authentication methods to safeguard your brand and keep spoofed emails out of the inbox.